How to Drive in Phoenix…

 - The minimum acceptable speed on most freeways is 85 mph.
-On Loop 101, your speed is expected to at least match the highway number.
-Anything less is considered ‘Wussy’.
+On Loop 101, your speed should at least match the highway number.
+Anything less is considered weak.

 - Forget the traffic rules you learned elsewhere.
 Phoenix has its own version of traffic rules.
 For example, cars/trucks with the loudest muffler go first at a four-way stop; the trucks with the biggest tires go second.
 However, East Valley, SUV-driving, cell phone-talking moms ALWAYS have the right of way.